tasneem-abbasi/tasneem-abbasi/README.md

 # Hi there 🌱

-I'm Tasneem · MS in Applied Data Analytics @ Boston University · based in Chicago · building toward **data engineering & architecture for fintech**
+I'm Tasneem · MS in Applied Data Analytics @ Boston University · based in Chicago · building toward **data engineering & architecture**

 I care about how data moves through pipelines, warehouses, and the infrastructure that turns raw market and operational data into something legible.
-I have a strong interest in financial data and the systems behind it.

 ---

 ### 🔧 What I work with